Analysis: Low-tax Ireland plays damage limitation card as global overhaul beckons

 While its regime has been under fire for years - and was the subject of the EU’s largest anti-competition order, a 13 billion euro ($15.65 billion) fine that Dublin and Apple overturned in court - Ireland does not have the bloc’s lowest corporate tax rate.

-Hungary's 9% rate has helped it become a magnet for foreign carmakers including Daimler's (DAIGn.DE) Mercedes-Benz.
-BMW (BMWG.DE) is planning a new assembly line there, while South Korea's SK Innovation (096770.KS) has pledged $1.2 billion to build a battery plant.
+Hungary’s 9% rate has helped it become a magnet for foreign carmakers including Daimler’s Mercedes-Benz.
+BMW is planning a new assembly line there, while South Korea’s SK Innovation has pledged $1.2 billion to build a battery plant.

 Sharing Ireland’s reservations over a global minimum tax, it too insists exemptions should be carved out for profits generated from real business activity such as research and development.